top of page

 Batters-Thompson

-Muhammad Ali once said that “Service to others is the rent you pay for your room here on Earth,” and that principle could not be truer for this Carolina native.
-Erin Calloway holds a Bachelor of Science in Public Health from the University of South Carolina, a Master of Health Administration degree from Louisiana State University- Shreveport, and will obtain her Juris Doctor in 2025, specializing in health and philanthropic law.
-For over 8 years, Erin has been a noteworthy leader in the nonprofit sector where she has been at the forefront of facilitating strategic partnerships, fundraising development, and stakeholder engagement.
+Muhammad Ali once said “Service to others is the rent you pay for your room here on Earth,” and that principle could not be truer for this Southern belle transplant to the Nation’s Capital.
+Erin Calloway holds a Bachelor of Science in Public Health from the University of South Carolina and a Master of Health Administration from Louisiana State University- Shreveport.
+She will obtain her Juris Doctor in Health and Philanthropic Law from American University in 2025.
+For over eight years, Erin has been a distinguished leader in the nonprofit sector where she has excelled in forging strategic partnerships, ensuring philanthropic compliance, and managing charitable campaigns.

 DIRECTOR OF DEVELOPMENT